dsmwong/signal-sydney-2025-rcs/signal-syd25-serverless/assets/tos.md

 ## 5. Transportation Services

 ### 5.1 Service Availability
-TwiliTransit technology facilitates connections between users and transportation providers.
+SIGNAL Transport Assist technology facilitates connections between users and transportation providers.
 We do not guarantee:
 - Availability of transportation at all times
 - Specific arrival or travel times
 - Availability in all geographic areas

 ### 5.2 Third-Party Providers
 Transportation is provided by independent third-party operators.
-TwiliTransit is not responsible for:
+SIGNAL Transport Assist is not responsible for:
 - The actions or omissions of transportation providers
 - Vehicle condition or maintenance
 - Driver behavior or qualifications